 Risk factors you should consider prior to investing:

-- The value of investments and the income from them can fall and investors may get back less than the amount invested.
+- The value of investments, and the income from them, can go down as well as up and investors may get back less than the amount invested.

 - Past performance is not a guide to future results.

 - Investment in the Company may not be appropriate for investors who plan to withdraw their money within 5 years.